GabiUp2/BookClub_local_poc/README.md

 - [ ] Implement minimal observability stack (Prometheus + Grafana + Loki + Tempo)
   - [x] Send dev logs to Loki - loks from both app and developemnt environement are there
   - [x] Send function times of execution as metrics to Prometheus
-  - [ ] Optional: send tests execution time as metrics to Prometheus with granularity per test, with labels of files, pytest tags, etc. - pushgate?
+  - [x] Optional: send tests execution time as metrics to Prometheus with granularity per test, with labels of files and pytest tags - use pushgate?
   - [ ] Send little traces to Tempo - What's a good small trace to send from the app or from server?
 - [x] Implement basic REST Server, using FastAPI with the following enpoints:
   - `/metrics`
   - `/health`
   - `/ingest`
   - `/generate_flashcards`
   - `/srs`
   - `/anki_export`
     I want those endpoints to work on separate threads so that the main thread can continue to serve other requests and multiple calls can be served in the same time.
+- [ ] Write initial CI/CD:
+  - [ ] Make all test not related to observability run on commit & push and PR's
-- [ ] Make GitHub actions run all tests on commit & push and PR's, and tag commits that pass all tests with a label
+  - [ ] Make all test related to observability run on commit & push and PR's
+  - [ ] Make GH Actions tag the commit with label "passing tests" if all tests pass
+  - [ ] Make CI/CD feedback to localhost
   - [ ] Make GitHUb actions push this commit/PR metadata [branch from, commit hash, commit message, author, labels] so that I can see them in Grafana as time series
 - [ ] Modularise LLM provider:
   - [ ] Get one local LLM provider that I'll be able to query from app run in docker container - Ollama?
   - [ ] Get one remote LLM provider that I'll be able to query from app run in docker container - Free tier? - OpenAI?
 Gemini?